pavlitsky/vscode-yard/README.md

 Extension prepends methods, classes, modules etc with documentation snippets.
 No need to remember a formatting tags and styling, just type and describe your code.

-## Installation

-Bring up the Extensions view, search for `yard` and click the Install button.

 ## Usage

 Position cursor on a definition you wish to document.